PML-N rejects election results

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/ISLAMABAD: All the political parties, except the PTI, alleged that there was widespread rigging in the general elections held as there was not transparency in the conduct of polls on Wednesday and said the results were not provided to them through the official form i.e. Form No 45.
+LAHORE/ISLAMABAD: All the political parties except the PTI alleged that there were widespread rigging in the general elections held as there was not transparency in the conduct of polls on Wednesday and said the results were not provided to them through the official form – Form No 45.

-On the other hand, the ECP said there was no shortage of Form No 45, which had been provided to all the polling agents of all the political parties and candidates at the polling stations.
+On the other hand, the ECP said there was no short of From No 45 which had been provided to all the polling agents of all the political parties and candidates at the polling stations.
 It added that the polling agents of the losing candidates themselves did not obtain the forms.
-The commission said that their system was down due to heavy uploading and there was no conspiracy in the delay of results.
+The Commission said that their system was down due to heavy uploading and there was no conspiracy in the delay in results.

-But the strongest reaction came from the PML-N, as its president Shahbaz Sharif called it the worst and most blatant rigging in the country’s history, which was unacceptable and unbearable.
+But the strongest reaction came from the PML-N, as its president, Shahbaz Sharif, election results, calling these the worst and most blatant rigging in the country’s history, which were unacceptable and unbearable.

-Addressing a press conference at the PML-N headquarters in Model Town, Shahbaz said the ECP had failed to organise transparent elections.
-His party had tolerated the worst pre-poll rigging in the country’s history in the lead-up to the elections, he added.
+Addressing a press conference at the PML-N headquarters at Model Town, Shahbaz said the ECP had failed to organize transparent elections.
+His party had tolerated the worst pre-poll rigging in the country’s history in the lead up to the elections, he added.

-“These steps in the form of political manoeuvring, PML-N candidates being pressurised and being forced to leave the party, arrest of over 16,000 PML-N workers and many more were plain for anyone to see,” he added.
+“These steps in the form of political manoeuvring, the PML-N candidates being pressurised and forced to leave the party, arresting over 16,000 PML-N workers and many more were plain for anyone to see,” he added.

 However, Shahbaz said, he was hopeful that at least the people’s right to elect their representatives through the power of vote would be respected on the Election Day.
 But the Election Day rigging was worse than the pre-poll rigging and the level of election results engineering witnessed by him had no precedent and Pakistan had been pushed back 30 years, he added.